 Most corrections officers are employed by a county, state, or federal agency, but they can also work within a private prison system.

-There were 115,000 inmates incarcerated in private prisons in 2016, Time reports.
-Before applying to work in a private prison system, do your research; there are important differences between private and state- and federally-run prisons.
+There were 121,420 inmates—or 8.2% of U.S. prisoners—incarcerated in private prisons in 2017, according to the most recent U.S. Department of Justice numbers available.
+Before applying to work in a private prison system, do your research; there are important differences between private versus state-run and federally run prisons.

 In 2016, the Department of Justice stated it would no longer use private prisons to house federal inmates because they compared poorly to federally run prisons.